icplana/JSDOM-HTML-Assembler/README.md

 _Keep in mind that the files to which you must implement your solution are those found inside the [src](./src) folder_

-When you have finished the function, open the html in the browser and in the browser console (developer tools), execute the corresponding validation function to the check your solution.
+When you have finished the function, open the html in the browser and in the browser console (developer tools), execute the corresponding validation function to to check your solution.

 ## Author <!-- omit in toc -->